DanielCalvo/studies/AWS/UltimateAwsCertifiedSolutionsArchitectAssociate/Section7_Route53/notes.md

 - Route 53 can use public domain names that own (or buy)
 - Private domain names that can be resolved only by your instances in your vpc (ex  myapp.company.internal)

-#### Advanced features:
+#### Route53 has Advanced features such as:
 - Load Balancing
-- Health checks
+- Health checks (although limited)
-- Routing policies
+- Routing policies: Simple, failover, geolocation, latency, weighted and multi value
 - You pay 0.50 USD per hosted zone

-### 184. Route 53 Hands on
+### 76. Route 53 Hands on
 - Global service
 - Added an A record through the UI, very easy

-### 185. Route 53 - EC2 setup
+### 77. Route 53 - EC2 setup
 - Created an instance in Ireland and one in N. Virginia and one in Tokyo
 - Created an application load balancer in Ireland pointing to one of those EC2 instances

-### 186. Route 53 - TTL
+### 78. Route 53 - TTL
+- When you make a request to a DNS server, you receive the response from the DNS server (like the IP associated with the name) but also the TTL number, which represents a time
+- Whenever you make a DNS change, it will not take place right away, it will take place when the TTL expires on the client side
 - TTL: Time a client caches a DNS response as to not overwhelm a DNS server
 - High TLL: About 24h.
 Less traffic on DNs, but possible chance of outdated records
 - Low TTL: About 60 seconds.
 Lots of traffic on DNS, but records will be outdated for less time, also easy to change records
-- The `dig` command line tool show's the TTL.
+- The `dig` command line tool show's the TTL as cached on your local.
 Neat, I didn't know that.

-### 187. CNAME vs Alias
+### 79. CNAME vs Alias
 - Popular question at the exam!
-- AWS resources (load balancer, cloud front, etc) expose an AWS URL (ex: lb-123.us-east-2.elb.amazonaws.com) but you want that to be myapp.mydomain.com
+- AWS resources (load balancer, cloud front, etc) expose an AWS hostname f(ex: lb-123.us-east-2.elb.amazonaws.com) but you want that to be myapp.mydomain.com
-- CNAME Points a URL to another URL (app.mydomain.com > blabla.anything.com)
+- CNAME Points a hostname to another hostname (app.mydomain.com > blabla.anything.com)
 - CNAMES are only for non root domains! (ex: Needs to be something.mydomain.com, it can not be mydomain.com)
 - You can't cant CNAME from myrootdomain.com into a load balancer, for instance
 - ALIAS points a URL to an AWS resource (app.mydomain.com > blabla.anything.com)